 According to the C-Suite, absolutely!
 Eighty-nine percent of C-Suite executives believe that business gifts bring them closer to others.
 While the dollar value of this closeness is difficult to measure, a close, well-functioning working relationship with your partners and colleagues makes you money every year.
 Consider what would happen if that relationship were to break down.
 What is its value to you?
 The gifts that you give are an investment that you make in the future of that relationship.

 At Knack, we’re committed to building your business gifting practices with you, one gift at a time.
-And although the ROI of a business gift may not be directly measurable, it should be treated seriously.
+And although the business gift ROI may not be directly measurable, it should be treated seriously.

 If you’re not sure how to approach your business gifting, talk with us.
 We’ll help you reach your customers, employees, and business partners with the gifts that strengthen your relationship over time.
 Visit Knack today.